amcm329/data_migration_exercise/README.md

 Regarding the considerations mentioned for the project:

+## STORAGE
 * In the container, I included the source files in the container so the experience can be more real from the user side.
 By executing the code simulation_interactions.py, the user will be able to carry out the mentioned activities (insert, restore, backup).
-* During the creation of the container, I created the directories /home/logs, /home/backups and /home/sources which correspond to their respective activities.
+* During the creation of the container, I considered the directories/home/backups and /home/sources which correspond to their respective activities.

+## LOGS
+* I used Python's library logger to carry out this exercise

 * I created a file docker-compose.yml so I could launch these two services (MySQL and Flask).

 <br>